 Education and awareness

 Inclusion of all stakeholders on the decarbonization challenges is essential to effectively achieve our common goals

 Transparent and accurate reporting of emissions and efficiencies is a key element to commitment

 Ultranav supports a carbon levy or similar regulatory incentives that promotes the decarbonization of shipping on a level playing field

 Ultranav believes that offsetting of emissions can work as a catalyst in the transition to a permanent carbon-free solution

 As one of the Ultranav corporate values, safety takes a significant part of daily operations.
 All our crews around the world are part of the UltraSafe programme, designed specifically to anchor safety within our culture.
-The goal has been to design a global program with shared safety processes, behaviors, tools and methods, but also allowing each company to carry out the necessary local adjustments.
+The goal has been to design a global programme with shared safety processes, behaviours, tools and methods, but also allowing each company to carry out the necessary local adjustments.
 The aim is to create a safety culture everyone trusts; resilient and strong.
 The key is to trust in each other’s commitment and accountability, while contributing with passion and integrity.

-This program has been implemented over the past years in all Ultranav’s business units with special focus on all shipmanagement activities and it has implicated changes in our procedures, measurements and goals both at sea and ashore.
+This programme has been implemented over the past years in all Ultranav’s business units with special focus on all shipmanagement activities and it has implicated changes in our procedures, measurements and goals both at sea and ashore.
 With the implementation of Safety Delta, we made listening to our crews the starting point of our drive towards safer operations.